-GCU Tenor Choral Scholarships
+GCU Tenor and Bass Choral Scholarships

 About the scholarships